Frequently asked questions about the winter call

 Can I apply for an Academy Research Fellowship to more than one site of research?

 The funding is granted to a single site, but you may have an employment relationship to more than one organisation.
-The site of research, i.e. the recipient of the funding, must ensure that the combined proportions of the different organisations constitute a full-time employment and salary.
+The site of research, i.e. the recipient of the funding, must ensure that the combined proportions of the different sites make up a full-time employment and salary.

 Can the Academy Research Fellow work abroad for part of the term?